 New Student Orientation (NSO) is a one-day program, covering important topics such as student life, academics and registration, and safety and well-being.
-During your NSO day, you will meet your new classmates; learn about your College; receive academic advisement from a faculty member or graduate student to register for your first semester courses; obtain your student ID card; and interact with the orientation staff.
+During your NSO day, you will meet your new classmates; learn about your College; obtain your student ID card; and interact with the orientation staff.

-For first year and transfer students entering UD in the fall of 2016, there will be an abbreviated NSO on Thursday, August 25.
-For international undergraduates entering UD in the fall of 2016, International Student Orientation (ISO) will take place Thursday, August 25 through Friday, August 26.
+For first year and transfer students entering UD in the spring of 2017, NSO will take place on Friday, February 3.
+For international undergraduates entering UD in the spring of 2017, International Student Orientation (ISO) will take place Thursday, February 2 through Friday, February 3.

 It is mandatory for every new student to attend NSO.
 Refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.

 Welcome to the UD Family!